Recurring drought, decades of conflict and lack of infrastructure have left the economy in a fragile state.

 Promoting active citizenship and gender justice

-Providing humanitarian assistance and protection
+Providing humanitarian assistance

 Building on our humanitarian relief work in Somalia, our livelihoods work helps to build and strengthen the resilience of communities to shocks by ensuring there is adequate linkage between relief and development.
 We focus on supporting the livestock sector, arable farming, natural resource management, alternative livelihoods and climate change adaptation.